Chronic kidney disease: Protein supplementation

-There is moderate-certainty evidence that regular consumption of oral protein-based nutritional supplements may increase serum albumin levels slightly in people with CKD, especially among those requiring hemodialysis or who are malnourished.
-Pre-albumin levels and mid-arm circumference measurements may also be increased following supplementation, though the certainty of evidence is low.
-Despite possible improvement in these indicators of nutritional status, it is not certain that protein supplements affect quality of life, life expectancy, inflammation or body composition.
+Regular consumption of oral protein-based nutritional supplements may increase serum albumin levels slightly in people with CKD, especially among those requiring hemodialysis or who are malnourished.
+Prealbumin level and mid-arm muscle circumference may also be increased following supplementation.
+Despite possible improvement in these indicators of nutritional status, it is not certain that protein supplements affect the quality of life, life expectancy, inflammation, or body composition.